leonelngande/leonelngande.github.io/_posts/2019-08-24-a-simple-example-of-using-the-url-as-the-single-source-of-truth-in-an-angular-application.md

 ---
 layout: post
 hidden: false
-title: >-
-  A Simple Example of Using the Url as the Single Source of Truth in an Angular Application
+title: Using the Url as the Single Source of Truth in an Angular Application
 tags:
   - Angular
   - State Management